 Translator’s Note

-In the spring of 2020, I received a charming birthday gift from writer Birutė Putrius: a pale-green book of poems titled Metūgės [new shoots; young shoots; year’s new growth].
-The poetry, written many decades earlier by another Birutė, tells a woman’s story through unusual imagery, free verse musicality, bold themes, and enigmatic meanings.
-Intrigued by the originality, power, and beauty of the female voice in this collection, I translated the first poem—and continued.
+In the spring of 2020, I received a memorable birthday gift from writer Birutė Putrius: a small green book of poems titled Metūgės [new shoots; young shoots].
+The poetry—written some seventy years earlier by another Birutė—tells a woman’s story through striking imagery, musical free verse, bold themes, and enigmatic meanings.
+Intrigued by the originality, power, and beauty of the female voice in this collection, I translated the first poem.
+And continued.

-Grateful for the opportunity, I reviewed my translations of all 33 poems with literary scholar Violeta Kelertas, who revealed that her father was the Toronto publisher of this 1952 first edition.
+Grateful for the opportunity, I reviewed my translations of all 33 poems with literary scholar Violeta Kelertas.
+She noted that her father was the Toronto publisher of this 1952 first edition.

-All the while, I revised: considering the interconnectedness of the poems; striving for musicality through techniques such as alliteration; seeking “the best words in the best order” to reflect the Lithuanian originals with their dramatic dashes and sentence fragments, as well as word-gender and other language play where possible.
-I continue refining the poems and this website.
+All the while, I kept revising: considering the interconnectedness of the poems; striving for musicality through techniques such as alliteration; seeking “the best words in the best order” to reflect the Lithuanian originals with their dramatic dashes and sentence fragments, as well as word-gender and other language play where possible.

-I am grateful to others as well: translator Birutė Bersėnienė for her perspective on thorny linguistic questions; my sister, Audra Misiūnienė, for material about the poet’s work; Nijolė Petrauskienė and her daughter Ugnė for a copy of Atradimo ruduo [autumn of discovery], Pūkelevičiūtė’s second book of poetry (published in 1990 and not fully translated).
+I am grateful as well to others: translator Birutė Bersėnienė for her perspective on thorny linguistic questions; my sister, Audra Misiūnienė, for material about the poet’s work; Nijolė Petrauskienė and her daughter Ugnė for a copy of Atradimo ruduo [autumn of discovery], Pūkelevičiūtė’s other book of poetry (published in 1990 and still not fully translated; a second Lithuanian edition came out in 2026).

-Thanks also to Tom Daley, Laraine Flemming, Jean Martin, and Ralph Pennell for their insightful feedback.
+Thanks also to Tom Daley, Laraine Flemming, Jean Martin, and Ralph Pennell for their insightful comments on the English poems and website text.

 Finally, thank you to Archbishop Gintaras Grušas, the poet’s copyright holder, for permission to publish and to Virginija Babonaitė-Paplauskienė, an effective liaison and Pūkelevičiūtė enthusiast.